Perl Foundation

-The Perl Foundation (TPF) is a non-profit, 501(c)(3) organization based in Holland, Michigan.
+The Perl and Raku Foundation (TPRF), also known as Yet Another Society, is a non-profit, 501(c)(3) organization based in Holland, Michigan.
 It is dedicated to the advancement of the Perl and Raku programming languages through open discussion, collaboration, design, and code.
 The Perl Foundation fulfills a range of activities which includes, "the collection and distribution of development grants, sponsorship and organization of community-led local and international Perl conferences, and support for community web sites and user groups."

 Projects and activities

 The Perl Foundation supports the use and development of Perl in many ways: